Operating A Gate Valve – How To Close Or Open A Valve Properly

 Turning the handle or stem too far with excessive pressure can cause damage and very often will cause a leak.

-• Helpful tip: If you meet resistance when trying to open a main control valve loosen the packing nut one turn.
+If you meet resistance when trying to open a main control valve, if it is a gate valve loosen the packing nut one turn.
 The packing nut is on top of the gate valve body.
 That will allow the stem to move more easily.
 Always remember to tighten the packing nut after you are finished opening or closing the water to prevent a leak.

-• Helpful tip #2: If there is no water in the plumbing system when opening the valve always open a faucet on the top floor of the building to let air escape from the plumbing system.
-Air left in the plumbing can cause ‘water hammer’ and blow apart piping causing considerable damage.
+If there is no water in the plumbing system when opening the valve, always open a faucet on the top floor of the building to let air escape from the plumbing system.
+Air that is left in the plumbing can cause water hammer and this can blow apart your piping causing considerable damage.

 How to close a gate valve on a main water line